digital-carver/merge-n-reveal/README.md

 }
 ```

-* Step 3: Run `merge_n_reveal.pl your_magic.json` to get a your\_magic.html file which has all the slides which were mentioned in the json file, along with the basic reveal.js boilerplate

-* Step 4: Copy the generated html file into the reveal.js folder as `index.html`
+* Step 3: Run `merge_n_reveal.pl --topicsfile /path/to/your_magic.json --revealdir <reveal.js repository folder>`.

+* Step 4: Check out the `present` folder within the folder that contains `your_magic.json`: that folder is now your presentation, and its index.html contains all the content from the slides you mentioned in the order you mentioned them.

+TODO:

+* Remove the `.git` folder from under `present`
+* Make the reading of `index.html` content more robust with HTML::TreeBuilder or something